LeandroPereira2603/Javascript/Explicaçôes/Array.md

 ##  _unshift()_

- Adiciona mais indices a partir do primeiro índice do array.
+ Adiciona mais elementos a partir do primeiro índice do array.

 ```javascript